Yay! We now have a space to connect between shows and visits.

 Who wears Botanical Art Jewelry?
 The jewelry I craft appeals to strong women with soft hearts who value originality over conformity and timelessness over trend.

 At my exhibitions, I witness people find something familiar in the work, a recognition or discovery of something personal.
-I am always honored when they choose a piece as a touchstone for their own memories and moments.
+I am always honored when they choose a piece as a touchstone to anchor them in their own memories and moments.

 Why did you close your gallery?
 We loved that store!
-I loved it too and I especially loved representing other studio jewelers.
+I loved it too - especially representing other studio jewelers.
 But my purpose in life is to be a maker.
-There are so many pieces of art jewelry that I want to make.
-And I can only do that if I see clients strictly by appointment.
+There are so many threads of inspiration I want to follow, and I can do that best with with long uninterrupted stretches of deep work.
+Something rare in retail!

 Where do you work now?
-These days my workspace and showroom are in the Laguna Canyon Artists Complex with 30 or so other artists.
-Drop your info in the sign-up form on the home page and I’ll put you on the list for invitations to private events here.
+I'm in the Laguna Canyon Artists complex.
+Drop your email in the sign-up form and I’ll invite you to events here.

 The complex is truly a treasure, with painters, sculptors, ceramists, printmakers and photographers.
 It remains true to Laguna Beach’s roots as an artists’ colony.